 To get an installment loan, there will be some basic requirements that you’ll have to meet.
 Some requirements may vary from provider to provider, but there are common ones.
 The following are typically what a lender will require from you:

-MayBeLoan is a leading independent online service that provides installment loans for those with good or poor credit scores.
+MaybeLoan is a leading independent online service that connects borrowers with installment loans for those with good or poor credit scores.
 We also offer other ways you can get the cash you need – fast!
 It takes as little as ten minutes to know if you qualify or not.
+Our network includes 150+ lenders, giving you access to diverse loan options tailored to your financial situation.

-The following are some key benefits of using MayBeLoans for your next loan:
+The following are some key benefits of using MaybeLoan for your next loan:

 It’s Fast And Easy – No one wants to wait around for days wondering if they’re approved or not.
 We understand.
 That’s why we make the application simple and the approval process lightning fast.
 As mentioned before, you’ll know in about 10 minutes whether or not you’re approved.